 Pretoria holds its own with an amazing mix of cultural, outdoor and foodie experiences on offer.
-We discover 30 affordable, free and fun things to do in Pretoria, a city known for more than jacaranda blossoms and the blue train.
-With monthly pop-up markets, free Zulu lessons, the longest urban street in SA and some of the best mountain bike tracks, there’s lots to explore in Pretoria.
-In no particular order:
+We discover 30 affordable, free and fun things to do in Pretoria and prove why it is a city that should be known for more than just jacaranda blossoms and the blue train.
+With monthly pop-up markets, free Zulu lessons, the longest urban street in South Africa, and some of the best mountain bike tracks, there are so many things to do in Pretoria.
+So, in no particular order:

-Visit this social market celebrating good vibes with tunes, people and sassy food like Tacos in a Kombi.
-It’s organised by the Capital Collective with the aim of rejuvenating Pretoria’s inner city and making it a space where everyone feels welcome.
-The Market-at-the-sheds takes place on the last Saturday of the month from 9am to 4pm and pops up in venues around the city.
-This Saturday it will be held at the old Pretoria Fire station.
-146 Minnaar street.
-Check here for the updates about the next pop-up market.
-R20 entrance for adults, free for kids.
-Tip: Park at the Ditsong Museum.
+Visit this social market celebrating good vibes with tunes, people and sassy food like tacos in a kombi.
+It’s organised by the Capital Collective with the aim of rejuvenating Pretoria’s inner city and creating a space where everyone feels welcome.

 2. Tall Stories and Agatha Panther

-Just 20 minutes from Pretoria central find this haven for bibliophiles.
-They sell well-priced new books and very affordable second hand ones on a wide range of topics.
-If you’re lucky handsome feline Agatha Panther will be there to greet you.
-Open everyday of the week at Shop 139, Irene Village Mall, Cnr.
-Nellmapius & Pierre Van Reyneveld Roads.
-Call 012 662 2829.
+Just 20 minutes from Pretoria central is this haven for bibliophiles.
+They sell well-priced new books and very affordable second-hand ones on a wide range of topics.
+If you’re lucky, handsome feline, Agatha Panther, will be there to greet you.

 4. Take in the Whole Town with the Camera Obscura at the University of Pretoria

-The Camera Obscura (precursor to the modern camera) at Pretoria University is a marvelous invention allowing you to view the whole of Pretoria in turn as you change the direction of the lenses and the view is projected in a darkened room.
+The Camera Obscura (precursor to the modern camera) at Pretoria University is a marvellous invention allowing you to view the whole of Pretoria as you change the direction of the lenses and the view is projected in a darkened room.
 You’ll even be able to see birds and people scurrying around.
 It’s recommended that you visit in the mornings to see the best view of the city centre when it’s illuminated by the sunlight from the east.
-On a clear day they say it’s possible to see vehicles on the pass in the Magaliesberg leading to Pretoria North.
-Entrance: Free but you are encouraged to place a donation in the Science-Enza Vortex Donation Exhibit.
-The opening hours of Sci-Enza are 8am to 4pm on weekdays.
-They are also open 2 Saturdays a month for specific educational projects.
-The viewing of the Camera Obscura falls under Sci-Enza.
-You will be accompanied to the Camera Obscura from 11h00 – 15h00.
-Groups must be four or more people at a time and they must come to Sci-Enza first.
-For group bookings to Sci-Enza (that includes a science show, visit to the CO and the hands-on exhibits in the science centre is R20 per person if the group is less than 20 people and R10 per person if the group is 20+.
-Roper St, Pretoria.
-012 420 3767.
+On a clear day, they say it’s possible to see vehicles on the pass in the Magaliesberg leading to Pretoria North.

-5. Free Zulu Lessons at Grounded at Echo Café on Mondays
+5. Free Zulu Lessons at Grounded at Echo Café on Saturdays

 6. Afro Boer

 This unique restaurant is chock full of attitude and delicious food.
-Order a glass of wine “for a whine”, enjoy the garden setting, breakfast, light or serious lunches and of course their incredible cakes.
+Order a glass of wine “for a whine”, enjoy the garden setting, breakfast, light or serious lunches, and of course, their incredible cakes.
 They change things up in the kitchen “to keep kitchen, ooms, tannies, and copy-cats on their toes”.
-Soon they plan to have breakfast and lunch take-away boxes for picnics under the trees.
-Open from Monday to Saturday from 7am to 5pm and on public holidays fro 8.30am to 4pm, closed on Sundays.
-No. 1 Meerlust Avenue, Pretoria.
-Call 012 807 3099.
-Meal and wine +/- R100.
+Soon they plan to have breakfast and lunch takeaway boxes for picnics under the trees.

 7. Acrobatics in the trees with Acrobranch

-The Wonderboom is a fig tree over a 1000 years old which grew in such a way that 13 daughter trees sprung up around it forming a massive shaded area that spans 50 metres that can shelter up to 1000 people.
+The Wonderboom is a fig tree over a 1000 years old which grew in such a way that 13 daughter trees sprung up around it forming a massive shaded area that spans 50 metres and can shelter up to 1000 people.
 It’s 23 metres high and a nature reserve has been built around it to protect it.
-There are also interesting Iron age discoveries made near to the tree and a fort built for protection against the British, views from the fort of Pretoria are exceptional.
-The Wonderboom Nature reserve is open from 7am to 4pm in Winter and 7am to 6pm in Summer (entrance to nature reserve will only be allowed until 1 hour before closing time).
-Call 012 341 5204.
-Adults (13 years and older) pay R25 entrance fee, Kids aged 7 to 12 years pay R15 and Children aged younger than 6 years pay R9.
-Pensioners pay R16.
-275 Jacob Maré Street, Pretoria.
+There were also interesting Iron Age discoveries made near the tree and a fort built for protection against the British.
+Views from the Fort of Pretoria are exceptional.

 9. Best Italian at Alfie’s

-For authentic italian head to Alfie’s.
-Locals rave about Alfredo Fiachetti’s traditional Italian Restaurant, the proof is that it’s always full so remember to make a reservation.
-You can’t go wrong with bruschetta, fresh pasta or rack of lamb.
-Hazelwood Rd, Pretoria.
-Call 012 346 7873.
-Cost: about R150-R200 for main meal including drinks.
+For authentic Italian, head to Alfie’s.
+Locals rave about Alfredo Fiachetti’s traditional Italian restaurant – the proof is that it’s always full, so remember to make a reservation.
+You can’t go wrong with bruschetta, fresh pasta, or a rack of lamb.

 10. Park Acoustics